-The UL Lafayette Police Department temporarily located due to construction at 111 Hebrard Blvd.
-Randolph Hall on the UL Lafayette Campus.
+The UL Lafayette Police Department is located at 210 Hebrard Blvd.
+(Bittle Hall) on the UL Lafayette Campus.
 The department is open 24 hours a day and is staffed by commissioned police officers.
 Students have 24 hour access to emergency phone lines to UL Lafayette Police Department as well as 911.
-If you are the victim of a crime, involved in an emergency, a witness to an incident, learn of something suspicious, and/or in need of assistance, contact the UL Lafayette Police Department on an on-campus phone by dialing:
+If you are the victim of a crime, involved in an emergency, a witness to an incident, learn of something suspicious, and/or in need of assistance, contact the UL Lafayette Police Department on an oncampus phone by dialing: